 Think about your travel goals.
 Where in the world do you want to go?
 What flight and hotel bookings do you need to make over the upcoming year or so?
 Are you happy with economy class, or would you like to treat yourself and your loved ones to a luxurious experience in business class or even First Class?

 Figure out how many points you need.
 Study the various points programs to work out how many points you need.
 I recommend beginning with the Aeroplan Reward Chart, since Aeroplan tends to be the most versatile program for Canadians, and is also the best for earning a large amount of points in a short time.

 Earn those points.
-Head over to the Credit Cards page, where you’ll see that a single credit card application – the American Express Business Platinum – can earn you 75,000 points right off the bat.
+Head over to the Credit Cards page, where you’ll see that a single credit card application – the American Express Business Platinum Card – can earn you over 75,000 points right off the bat.
 In the previous step, you figured out how many points you needed to accomplish your first goal, so now’s the time to strategize over which credit cards to apply for in order to get those points in your account.

 Read and learn.
 When you’re starting to handle multiple credit cards, you’ll need to know how to keep your credit score in good shape.
 Many cards require you to spend a certain amount before getting the points, so learn the best tricks for meeting those spending thresholds.
 Get a head start on learning to redeem points at a good value.
 There’s a lot of information to pore over, so keep up with the blog and go at your own pace!

 Travel.
 The reason we do all of this.
 Once you’ve earned the required amount of points, it’s time to book your desired trip, enjoy the fruits of your labour by travelling for a fraction of the price, and of course, do it all again upon your return.